• Skip to primary navigation

 One such gem of Asian cuisine is udon noodles, originating from Japan.

-When it comes to noodles, there's no doubt that the Japanese know their stuff.
+There's no doubt that the Japanese know their stuff.

 In fact, udon is considered one of the country's national dishes.